Air consists of nitrogen. Revolutionary change in air composition

 • in the production of lasers;

-• propellant oxidizer;
+• rocket fuel oxidizer;

 • filling incandescent lamps.